Riehle.net

 The Riehle Foundation

 We occasionally have enquiries about the Riehle Foundation.
-Since this was based across the street from my family’s home I do know a bit about them, so this page combines personal knowledge of Ray and Eleanor Riehle with information drawn from available published sources.
+Since this organization was based across the street from my family’s home I do know a bit about it, so this page combines personal knowledge of Ray and Eleanor Riehle with information drawn from available published sources.
 We would like to hear from others who might be able to help, especially if someone has more photos or would like to take enquiries about the Foundation.

 Foundation